anabramos/k9sisters-project/README.md

         <img src="assets/design/features/blog-full.png" style="width: 50%">

 ### Features to be implemented
-- Implement carroussel gallery of testimonials from clients in the homepage
+- Implement carrousel gallery of testimonials from clients in the homepage
 - In the booking form give the possibility for users to add extra dogs to the bookings (for those who have more than one dog)
-- Have a personalized booking confirmation page using the data inputed into the form (i.e. naming the dog's name and time of pick-up).
+- Have a personalized booking confirmation page using the data inputted into the form (i.e. naming the dog's name and time of pick-up).
 - Payment processing feature
 - Create account/log-in features for regular clients